khottinger/cse15-lab-reports/lab-report-1-week-2.md

 # Installing VSCode
 ---
 Dowloading VSCode was quite simple.
-I followed the link([a link!](https://code.visualstudio.com/) posted on the lab guidelines and downloaded the version for MAC.
+I followed the link [Download VSCode](https://code.visualstudio.com/) posted on the lab guidelines and downloaded the version for MAC.
 I went ahead and chose a theme for my environment.
 When istallation was complete, this was my view:

 ![Image](sc1.png)

 # Remotely Connecting
 ---
-The first step in remotely connecting was to locate my CSE account and update my password using this link [b link!](https://sdacs.ucsd.edu/~icc/index.php) Once that was settled I entered the `ssh` command in a new terminal to remotely connect to my server.
+The first step in remotely connecting was to locate my CSE account and update my password [Find CSE Account](https://sdacs.ucsd.edu/~icc/index.php) Once that was settled I entered the `ssh` command in a new terminal to remotely connect to my server.
 I was prompted for a password and upon entering it, I connected:

 ![Image](sc2.png)